 An ancient cereal grain, sorghum is thought to have originated in Northern Africa over 8,000 years ago.

 To Cook: Sort and rinse.
-Soak 1 cup grain to 3 cups water overnight.
-Bring to a boil for several minutes.
-Then simmer about 45-60 minutes until water is absorbed or until tender.
+Soak overnight using a ratio of 3 cups water to every 1 cup grain.
+After soaking, bring water to a boil and cook for several minutes.
+Reduce heat and simmer about 45-60 minutes, or until water is absorbed and grain is tender.

-1. Sorghum grain with its hearty, chewy texture, makes a perfect substitute for couscous, bulghur, and barley in soups and side dishes.
+1. Sorghum grain makes a perfect substitute for couscous, bulgur, and barley in soups and side dishes.

-2. Sorghum may be ground in hand mills or food processors to the degree of fineness needed (coarsely ground for a cooked cereal and finely ground for flour).
-Flour should be prepared fresh and used within a few days, or it may be stored in the freezer.
+2. Use a hand mill or food processor to grind sorghum to the degree of fineness required (coarsely ground for a cooked cereal; finely ground for flour).
+Flour should be prepared fresh; if not using within a few days, store in the freezer.